 For 12-month employees, your FSA deductions are taken every month.
-Full-time, monthly paid, less than 12-month employees who are employed and receiving employer contribution in September will be deducted 12 months of premiums in 9 months of pay.
-All other employees working less than 12 months, and participating graduate students returning in the fall will have 4 months of deductions taken in May, just like the rest of your benefit premium deductions such as Medical and Dental.
+Full-time, monthly paid, less than 12-month employees who are employed and receiving an employer contribution in September will have 12 months of deductions from 9 months of pay.
+All other employees working less than 12 months, and participating graduate students returning in the fall will have 4 months of deductions taken in May, just like your other benefits deductions, such as medical and dental premiums.

-However, you can continue to reimburse yourself for eligible expenses from the remaining account balances for the rest of the plan year.
+However, you can continue to use your remaining FSA account balances for eligible expenses for the rest of the plan year.